comportnx/cdda-mods/README.md

 In reality, a lot of heavy duty off-road vehicles like tractors use foam-filled or semi-pneumatic tyres to eliminate the risk of punctures.

 This mod makes wide off-road tyres heavier, but immune to punctures.
-Found on tractors, 4x4 trucks, and excavators.
+Found on tractors, trenchers, and excavators.

 ### Quiet Riots

 Disables riot damage for buildings (but not roads).

+### Pulping Hammers

+Gives sledgehammers, short sledgehammers, and engineer hammers an (a)ctivatable ability that pulps surrounding corpses.